mehulagg/gitlab/doc/administration/geo/replication/configuration.md

 ### Step 5.
 Enable Git access over HTTP/HTTPS

 Geo synchronizes repositories over HTTP/HTTPS, and therefore requires this clone method to be enabled.
-This is enabled by default, but if converting an existing node to GEO it should be checked.
+This is enabled by default, but if converting an existing node to Geo it should be checked.

 1. Navigate to **Admin Area > Settings** (`/admin/application_settings/general`) on the **primary** node
 1. Expand `Visibility and access controls`